graphhopper/directions-api/README.md

 powered by <a href="http://graphhopper.com">GraphHopper</a>
 ```

-For small screens it can be only the link:
+For small screens (less than 190mm diagonal) it can be only the link:

 ```html
 <a href="http://graphhopper.com">GraphHopper</a>